How to figure out what is wrong with your telescope when the

 squareness of the focuser and make sure that the eyepiece and coma

 corrector are in the focuser squarely.
-One time I experienced
+One time, I

 a